C3ETH/c3eth.github.io/content/en/catalyst/fund9/challenges/challenge-scouted-for-students/campaign-brief.md

 The Category Goal is to encourage engineers to scout students who are evaluated by the community and create a new team to join the next Fund with a clear Roadmap.
 This is a benefit for both students and engineers to raise a large salary for engineers through Catalyst rather than from VCs or Banks.

-### Guiding Questions

-- What are the the tools that we need to prioritize first
-- How do we attract developers from outside of our current community to participate in Catalyst?
-- What do developers want, and how do they get it from the Cardano dev ecosystem?
-- What would make it a developer motivated to grind through the docs and code no matter how hard it is to create an app?
-- What are enterprise dev managers looking for in order to be able to build out enterprise projects - either internal or commercial?

-### Potential Directions

-- Developer productivity: IDE's, scripts to automate stuff
-- Knowledge base & Documentation
-- Deployment, testing, and monitoring frameworks
-- Samples, recipes and templates
-- Hackathons
-- DEFI and tokenization
-- Dashboards
-- API's, and oracles.
-- Support structures
-- Incentivization structures

 ### Why is it important?
 Most student entrepreneurs are suffering from resource shortages, especially in funding and engineer recruitment.